May 6, 2013

 Dear Members of the Saint Mary’s College Community,

 At the National Candidates Reply Date (May 1), the College is well on the way to achieving its fall enrollment target of 775 new undergraduate students, including 600 first year and 175 transfer students.
 While continuing to make progress in meeting strategic enrollment goals for class diversity, discount rate and net tuition revenue, deposit totals strongly suggest that the academic profile of SMC’s entering student body has taken a significant step forward.
 Of particular note, commitments from first-year students admitted with Honors at Entrance grew by a remarkable 36%, from last year’s previous high of 110 to 150.
 In just the past five years, the number of first year students entering with Honors at Entrance has more than doubled and the portion of the class entering with academic honors has grown from 10% to a projected 25% for fall 2013.

 The following additional observations arise from the May 6 data:

 5) Given typical “summer melt” of 10%, 665 first year student deposits are required to comfortably meet the College’s first year class enrollment goal.
-With 630 deposits at this point, a couple dozen of the most highly qualified students are currently being offered admission from the waiting list.
-Depending on variance in melt, a new first year class between 600 and 630 students seems likely.
+With 620 deposits at this point, a couple dozen of the most highly qualified students are currently being offered admission from the waiting list.
+Depending on variance in melt, a new first year class between 600 and 630 students seems likely at this point.

 Vice President for College Communications